plochoidysis-ojwege/eNSP-labs/README.md

 # Huawei eNSP Lab Exercises

-This repository contains basic configurations on Huawei eNSP.
-Each configuration includes objectives, topology images, screenshots of configurations, and verification steps.As I learn basic networking concepts, I'm updating this repository with each lab I complete daily to build my understanding and practical skills.
-This documentation reflects my ongoing learning journey.
+This repository contains my hands-on lab exercises for learning Huawei networking technologies using the eNSP emulator.Each lab focuses on fundamental networking concepts and includes objectives, topology diagrams,configuration steps (with screenshots planned), and verification procedures.
+This is a record of my ongoing journey to build practical networking skills.

 ---